curityio/ios-haapi-ui-sdk-demo/README.md

 - The `jq` tool, e.g with `brew install jq`.

 First copy a `license.json` file for the Curity Identity Server into the root folder.\
-Then run a Docker deployment and indicate how connected simulators or devices call the Curity Identity Server in Docker.
+Then run a Docker deployment and indicate how connected simulators or devices call the Curity Identity Server.

 For example, run the following commands to connect to a macOS computer using its IP address.\
 Or you can set the `IDSVR_HOST_NAME` to `localhost` if you only want to test on simulators.